cliburn/sta-663-2017/docs/syllabus.md

 Points will come from the following

 - Homework (50%)
-  - You will be graded on your best 10 homework scores but note that 6 of these are mandatory.
+  - You will be graded on your best 10 homework scores but note that 6 of these are mandatory and always included in the final grade.
+Homework is always due 4 PM Wednesday the next week.
+Late homework will not be graded as we review homework solutions in Wednesday's lab session.
       - **01**.
 Python basics (mandatory)
       - **02**.
 Working with text (mandatory)
       - **03**.
 Working with numbers (mandatory)